robertfasano/emergent/docs/source/examples.rst

 .. code-block :: python

    ipython
-   %run main basic
+   %run main example

 Once EMERGENT launches, a GUI will open.
-The left pane displays the network tree;
-Inputs can be changed by double-clicking on their values, entering a new value, and pressing the Enter key.
+The left pane displays the network tree, with top-level Control nodes overseeing one or more Device nodes, each of which having one or more Input node.
+The state of a Device can be changed by double-clicking on one of its Input nodes, entering a new value, and pressing the Enter key.

+The right pane lets you run and/or optimize experiments.
+The drop-down menu at the top is automatically populated with all functions tagged with the @experiment decorator within the currently selected Control node.
+You can run an experiment from the Run tab with a chosen number of iterations and delay between each loop.
+Experiments return data in an array, and the post-processing menu allows different quantities to be output; for example, with the same experiment you may wish to view the mean, standard deviation, or slope of all of the data gathered.

-The right pane allows optimization of selected inputs.
-With one or more inputs selected in the left pane, you can choose an algorithm from the drop-down menu, edit the parameters passed into the algorithm, and choose a cost function to optimize.
+The Optimize tab gives experimental control to EMERGENT with the goal of minimizing the result of the given experiment.
+With one or more inputs selected in the network tree and a target experiment, you can choose an optimization algorithm from the lower drop-down menu.

 Let's try tuning the ``deviceA`` inputs to optimize the ``cost_coupled`` function using the ``grid_search`` algorithm and 30 steps per axis.
-Make sure to set ``plot:1`` to display the output.
+Make sure to click the plot checkbox to display the output.

 .. image:: examples_grid_search.png